 R.J.
-Reynolds Tobacco Company built a large country house that today is home to a cantilevered gallery of fine American Art and more.
+Reynolds Tobacco Company built a large country house that today is home to a gallery of fine art.

-This city of rolling hills is reinventing Downtown with new cafes, brew pubs, galleries, public art and more attractions.
+This city of rolling hills is reinventing Downtown with new cafes, brew pubs, galleries, and public art.

 Though black shops and bookstores exist, Winston-Salem needs more, much more.

 Maya Angela was among the 100,000 African-Americans residents of this growing metro area.